playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/how-to-communicate/index.md

 For example, let's say that you're in standup and someone brings up a pull request that you think has exceeded scope.
 The natural inclination might be to make a comment about how they can break up that work, doing so can lead to a damaged working relationship.

 After all, it's not a great time when you feel embarrassed in front of others.
-And I don't know about you, but I'm more likely to lash out and become defensive in group environments, even when I needed to hear that feedback.
+And I don't know about you, but I'm more likely to lash out and become defensive in group environments, even when I need to hear that feedback.

 This doesn't mean that you can't share negatives of another team member upwards to higher levels of management, however.
-If you feel the need to comment on something, it might behoove you to acknowledge this feeling with those above you for transparency's sake, especially if they report to you and you need to justify corrective action in the future.
+If you feel the need to comment on something, it might behoove you to acknowledge this feeling with those above you for transparency's sake.
+Especially if they report to you, having this documentation can be important if you need to justify corrective action in the future.

 > **Important distinction:**
 >
-> The above doesn't mean that you need to raise every minor incedent that occurs.
+> The above doesn't mean that you need to raise every minor incident that occurs.
 The key difference is **patterns vs. incidents**.
 A single minor-incident (e.g., someone is terse in one message) is often best ignored.
 A *pattern* of small incidents (e.g., that person is terse in *every* message) is a problem that needs to be addressed, as it impacts the team.
 Raise patterns, not isolated incidents.

 On the flip side, though, if you're proud of someone's work — let the world know it!
 It's a great feeling to share that pride with the rest of your team, and especially with management above yourself.
 Our work as engineering leadership is broad meant to spread the good on a team, not to hog the praise ourselves.

 # Conclusion

-Building out your communication skills isn't just a single skill you can point to directly; it's a series of stepping stones that builds on top of one another to form a rock-solid foundation for effective team skills.
+Building out your communication skills isn't just a single skill you can point to directly; it's a series of stepping stones that build on top of one another to form a rock-solid foundation for effective team skills.

 It starts with mastering your own messages; structuring them through clear, direct, and respectful communications that let your fellow engineers know that you value them and their time.